 The regular schedule for this position is Monday-Friday 8 am-5 pm or 9 am-6 pm, with some degree of employer flexibility in establishing a preferred schedule.
 The incumbent may occasionally need to work evenings or weekends.
 The incumbent may need to flex their schedule occasionally due to staff absences and when the library hours change during extended study hours, intercessions, holiday periods, and summer.
 Additional hours may be required during peak activity periods, usually at the beginning of a semester.

-This position requires an earned Bachelor's Degree by the date of appointment.
+This position requires an earned Bachelor's Degree from a regionally accredited college or university by the date of appointment.

 Competence and sensitivity in working with individuals who are highly diverse regarding many facets of identity, including but not limited to gender, ethnicity, nationality, sexual orientation, ability, income, level of educational attainment, and religion.

 Ability to work creatively, collaboratively, and effectively to promote teamwork, diversity, equality, and inclusiveness within the Libraries and the university.

 Minimum of two years of recent management or leadership experience within an academic, research, public library or comparable setting, including supervision of staff, assessment of services and operations, and developing policies, procedures and workflows.

 Strong customer service skills and commitment to providing excellent service in a diverse, fast-paced, high-volume environment, including the ability to resolve issues in a professional and respectful manner.

 Strong written and verbal communication skills.
 Ability to communicate effectively in person, via email, chat, and telephone with customers and colleagues.

 Strong interpersonal skills.
 Ability to establish and sustain positive working relationships with all levels of personnel (administrators, faculty, staff, and student employees) and with external constituencies.